yzy-nwpu/Demo_results/README.md

 1. You can find some of our experimental results in this project.
 2. The codes will be available soon in this project.
 3. More details can be found in the corresponding paper which is submitted to ICASSP 2023.
-# If you have any qustions, please contact us at yzy97@mail.nwpu.edu.cn .
+# If you have any questions, please contact us at yzy97@mail.nwpu.edu.cn .